Skip to content

 • deny is a policy decision, not a transient error.
 Don't retry the same action; pick a different, allowed approach.

 • require-approval is a hard pause.
-Surface the approval id to a human and wait for the outcome (resolve it via the dashboard, the CLI, or POST /v1/approvals/{id}/{approve,deny}).
+Surface the approval id to a human and wait for the outcome (resolve it via the dashboard, the CLI, or POST /v1/conclave/{id}/{approve,deny}).

-• Prefer the tightest profile that lets the task succeed.
+• Prefer the tightest Charter that lets the task succeed.